Sartherion/Renderer3-public/README.md

 *short video demonstration of the combined diffuse global-illumination solution*|

 ### Stochastic Screen-Space Reflections (SSSR) [[6](#references)]
-- screen-space tracing done in a hierarchical fashion [[7](#references)], relying on a mip chain generated from the current depth buffer (depth pyramide)
+- screen-space tracing done in a hierarchical fashion [[7](#references)], relying on a mip chain generated from the current depth buffer (depth pyramid)
 - spatial and temporal reuse of samples, which are obtained via importance sampling of visible normals [[10](#references)]

 real-time SSSR |  path-traced reference